Musicians-in-Residence at The Seashell Trust

 Rachel Steadman and Ann Durnford, the charity’s musicians-in-residence, said: “Our students have multi-sensory impairments, each very different, some with no vision, some with limited aural facility, very few who can speak at all.
 Autism is common too.”

 Music motivates the children who could be isolated as they have no speech to use other ways to communicate their feelings whether through signing or movement.

-The Able Orchestra was a special project that enabled two groups of young people from Fountaindale School in Mansfield and Outwood Academy, Portland in Worksop to work alongside two of our brilliant Hallé musicians, Bea Schirmer and Chris Emerson, and professional artists from County Youth Arts, Si Tew, Ronnie Sampson and Bec Smith, to compose a piece of music and digital imagery inspired by the BBC Ten Pieces.
-Whilst the able bodied students from Outwood Academy used acoustic instruments, the disabled young people from Fountaindale School were able to make use of a variety of adaptive and assistive technology, including iPads, to create their music.
+The Able Orchestra was a special project that enabled two groups of young people from Fountaindale School in Mansfield and Outwood Academy, Portland in Worksop to work alongside two of our Hallé musicians, Bea Schirmer and Chris Emerson, and professional artists from County Youth Arts, Si Tew, Ronnie Sampson and Bec Smith, to compose a piece of music and digital imagery inspired by the BBC Ten Pieces.
+Whilst the students from Outwood Academy used acoustic instruments, the young people from Fountaindale School were able to make use of a variety of adaptive and assistive technology, including iPads, to create their music.

 The project was produced by County Youth Arts, Orchestras Live and the Hallé, and funded through Nottinghamshire Music Hub, Orchestras Live and Arts Council England.

 The students gave a public performance alongside 15 Hallé musicians at the Palace Theatre in Mansfield at the start of May 2016, and everyone involved in the project was delighted to be invited to perform as part of the Ten Pieces II Prom in July 2016.

 With Hallé musicians Bea Schirmer, Chris Emerson, Dave Petri and Anna Rosa Mari.

 If you would like to find out more about any of our projects and how to get involved, please contact the Education team on firstname.lastname@example.org.